Call (415) 636-9700 Phone Mon–Fri 8a–8p · Sat 9a–5p

 Editorial portrait of Nefretiri Abat, J.D., PMHNP-BC, TMS clinical lead at Exxceed Wellness

 TMS at Exxceed Wellness is overseen by Nefretiri Abat, J.D., PMHNP-BC, a board-certified Psychiatric-Mental Health Nurse Practitioner with twenty years of clinical training and a Juris Doctor in addition to her psychiatric credentials.
-Her training spans interventional psychiatry, including the protocol selection, candidacy assessment, and ongoing clinical oversight that distinguish a careful TMS practice from a one-size-fits-all clinic.
+Her training spans interventional psychiatric care, including the protocol selection, candidacy assessment, and ongoing clinical oversight that distinguish a careful TMS practice from a one-size-fits-all clinic.

 All TMS sessions are delivered in-office at our Hayward, CA clinic.
 Telehealth medication management is available statewide for ongoing care between or after a TMS course.